 Objects

-The Small Ruminant Chapter will promote excellence in the medicine, surgery and production of sheep, or goats or deer.
+The Small Ruminant Chapter will promote excellence in the medicine, surgery and production of sheep, or goats or livestock production consultancy.
 A Membership candidate can apply to sit an examination in any single species.
 A separate set of Subject Guidelines is available for each species.

 The objects of the Chapter shall be:-